 It will return a SAS token.

 Note: SAS token is a string that you generate on the client side.
 You can create unlimited number of tokens, which also are not tracked by Azure Storage in any way.

 Step 3.
-Run the same command with the –full-uri parameter:
+Run the same command again, but this time add the –full-uri parameter.

 az storage blob generate-sas --account-name devcoopsstorage1 --container-name myfirstblobcontainer --name index.php --permissions acdrw --expiry 2019-10-02 --full-uri

 URL of the blob in the Azure Storage:

 Returned SAS URI: